WRIT Monthly Time-series Plotting Page: Reanalysis and Observational Datasets and Variables

 NCEP/DOE Reanalysis II (1979-2011)NCEP produced a second version of their first reanalysis starting from the beginning of the major satellite era.
 More observations were added, assimilation errors were corrected and a better version of the model was used.

-20th Century Reanalysis (V2) 1871-2010 (20CR Home page)The 20th Century Reanalysis version 2 dataset contains global weather conditions and their uncertainty in six hour intervals from the year 1871 to 2010.
+20th Century Reanalysis (V2) 1871-2010, V2c (1851-2014), and V3 (1836-2015)(20CR Home page)The 20th Century Reanalysis V2 and V2c dataset contains global weather conditions and their uncertainty in six hour intervals from the year 1856 to 2014.
+V3 has 3 hourly data from 1836-2015.
 Surface and sea level pressure observations are combined with a short-term forecast from an ensemble of integrations of an NCEP numerical weather prediction model using the recently developed Ensemble Kalman Filter technique to produce an estimate of the complete state of the atmosphere, and the uncertainty in that estimate.
 Additional observations and a newer version of the NCEP model that includes time-varying CO2 concentrations, solar variability, and volcanic aerosols are used in version 2.
 The long time range of this dataset allows scientists to examine better long time scale climate processes such as the Pacific Decadal Oscillation and the Atlantic Multidecadal Oscillation as well as looking at the dynamics of historical climate and weather events.
 Verification tests have shown that using only pressure creates reasonable atmospheric fields up to the tropopause.
 Additional tests suggest some correspondence with observed variations in the lower stratosphere.

-NASA Modern Era Reanalysis for Research and Applications (MERRA): 1979-present (MERRA Home page)MERRA is a NASA reanalysis for the satellite era using a major new version of the Goddard Earth Observing System Data Assimilation System Version 5 (GEOS-5) produced by the NASA GSFC Global Modeling and Assimilation Office (GMAO).
+NASA Modern Era Reanalysis for Research and Applications (MERRA): 1979-2015 (MERRA Home page)MERRA is a NASA reanalysis for the satellite era using a major new version of the Goddard Earth Observing System Data Assimilation System Version 5 (GEOS-5) produced by the NASA GSFC Global Modeling and Assimilation Office (GMAO).
 The Project focuses on historical analyses of the hydrological cycle on a broad range of weather and climate time scales and places the NASA EOS suite of observations in a climate context.